 CPA = ad spend ÷ conversions, a per-action metric for ad efficiency.
 CAC = total cost ÷ new customers, a per-customer metric for business-wide efficiency.
 If the same person converts twice on day one, CPA counts two, CAC counts one customer, and CAC includes labor and tools.
 So CPA measures ad-channel efficiency, while CAC measures business-wide acquisition efficiency.
 Use CPA to tune ads, CAC to decide how much to invest.
 For more on CPA alone, see What is CPA: the basic metric for cost per action.

-3. LTV and CAC: the 3:1 benchmark#
+3. LTV and CAC: the 3:1 Benchmark#

 Bottom line: CAC can't be judged on its own.
 Line it up against LTV (customer lifetime value) and read it against a 3:1 benchmark.

-A CAC of 5,000 yen is neither good nor bad until you know the gross profit that customer will generate — their LTV.
-The common benchmark is "LTV ÷ CAC = 3:1": if the lifetime gross profit from one customer is three times the acquisition cost, you're healthy.
+A CAC of 5,000 yen is neither good nor bad until you know the profit that customer will generate — their LTV (customer lifetime value, the total revenue or profit one customer generates over the long term).
+The common benchmark is "LTV ÷ CAC = 3:1": if the lifetime profit from one customer is three times the acquisition cost, you're healthy [1][2].

 Below 1x, you lose money the more customers you win.
 Between 1x and 3x you recover but with a thin cushion, and around 3x is the healthy line.
 Well above 5x may signal you are underspending and leaving growth on the table.
-For how to calculate LTV, see How to calculate LTV (customer lifetime value).
-Also worth watching is the payback period — "CAC ÷ monthly gross profit per customer" — which tells you how many months it takes to recover the cost.

-4. How CAC tolerance varies by business type#
+4. How CAC Tolerance Varies by Business Type#

 Bottom line: the ceiling on affordable CAC differs by business.
 The higher the margin and repeat rate, the more CAC you can spend.